Didacuss/TAS/README.md

 # TAS
-Totem Advanced Selling is a free demo application for selling some products.
+Totem Advanced Selling is a free demo application for selling some products, including the correct fee product.

 # License
 TAS is open source software, licensed under the terms of BSD license.
 See [LICENSE](https://github.com/Didacuss/TAS/blob/master/LICENSE) for details.